Addressing inequity in antibiotic use: strengthening antimicrobial stewardship throughout Aotearoa to improve the health of New Zealanders.

 Principal Investigator

-Stephen Ritchie, Karen Wright, Lily Fraser
+Dr Stephen Ritchie, Dr Karen Wright, Dr Lily Fraser

-University of Auckland, Turuki Healthcare
+University of Auckland and Turuki Healthcare

 Public Contact